HOW TO FIND THE BEST VIEWS IN DUBAI AND SEE IT FROM ABOVE

 There is a lot to see in Dubai´s desert – even if it seems to be just about sand dunes.

-This area probably doesn’t belong with Dubai´s most famous places – at least according to its name – but it is actually one of the best attractions in Dubai (or let’s say, one of the best things to do in Dubai).
+Dubailand probably doesn’t belong to Dubai´s most famous places – at least according to its name – but it is home to some main attractions.

-If you have done some research on activities in Dubai (here are my tips for the best things to do in Dubai), you will most likely have seen images of Miracle Garden.
+If you have done some research on activities in Dubai, you will most likely have seen images of Miracle Garden.

 And Miracle Garden is as pretty as it looks in the pictures.
 While it can be crowded (it is only open in winter), it is still worth a visit.
 As the biggest flower park in the world, it is fun for the whole family.